chrisstef/polyplace/README.md

 ### Connect to Mumbai Testnet

-First of all, it is required to install Metamask wallet browser extension: https://metamask.io/
+First, it is required to install Metamask wallet browser extension: https://metamask.io/

 Then you should configure Metamask to connect to your local blockchain.
 To do it manually:
 - Open Metamask.